fr3qu3ncy/pi-fairy-light-control/README.md

 Control low power 3v fairy lights / Christmas tree lights from a Raspberry Pi

 ## About
+This is still a work in proress, and in an Alpha state. the features listed as working below do work.
 ### Features working:
 * Control multiple light strings of fairy light connected to the GPIO pins
 * Threading of LED control
+* Some patterns/effect
 * Hardware button for on off / cycle through patterns
 ### Features in progress
-* Differnt patterns and efects
+* More differnt patterns and efects
 ### Features in to-do
 * Software PWN to allow fading in and out of light (If the LED light strings suport this!)
 * Apple HomeKit intergration (can be controled on local network, **prefered**)